salamanders/adventure-rocks/README.md

 - [ ] Easier "Add a rock" page
 - [ ] Smart initial zoom
 - [x] Rock portraits (to be sure you have the right rock)
+- [ ] List of "Track all rocks I have released"
+- [x] Auto Anonymous Auth
+- [ ] Shorter easier QR with u.nu

 ## Development

+Single page site.
+Has 4 states:

+* knownRock: Viewing a rock's route, but you don't have it.
+* haveRock: You have the rock in your hand AND can log a visit.
+* newRock: Want to release a new rock
+* noRock: I got nothing and just found this site.

 `firebase ( login | init | serve | deploy )`